YoungjaeLee/linux-4.3-cxlbdev/README.md

 The cxlbdev is based on blk-mq so supports a number of request-queues same as the number of CPUs, while the previous cxlflash based on scsi-mod supports only a single request-queue that can be a major performance bottleneck.

-The cxlbdev shows 2X~ IOPs than the previous cxlflash with fewer threads.
+On /dev/cxlbdevX, we can install any file system and it shows 2X~ IOPs than the previous cxlflash with fewer threads.
 (4KB requests).